IsmaelB83/blockchain-basics/README.md

-# hash-blockchain
+# Blockchain basics
-Demo with hash libraries
+Demo with a blockchain class to show the basic concepts of blockchain (hashing, etc.)